- Proponents of No Fap claim masturbation abstinence boosts testosterone, improves relationships, and more.

 - Research shows that masturbation doesn’t negatively affect testosterone.
 In fact, studies show that masturbation can improve heart health and sleep, boost body confidence, and even cut your prostate cancer risk.

 Every fall, America becomes a nation of hairy, sexually frustrated men thanks to two notable challenges: No Shave November and No Nut November.
 By December 1, most men emerge clean-shaven (and presumably, out of lotion).
-But for men who embrace No Fap, shunning masturbation isn’t a once a year battle of wills.
-It’s a way to boost their testosterone self-confidence, and improve their relationships.
+But for men who embrace No Fap, shunning masturbation isn’t a once-a-year battle of wills.
+It’s a way to boost their testosterone, self-confidence, and improve their relationships.
 At least, that’s what they believe.
 But they’re sorely mistaken.

-What is No Fap?
+What Is No Fap?

-More than just an onomotopoeic take on No Nut November, No Fap is a movement where men encourage each other to abstain from porn and self-pleasure for anywhere from a week to several months.
+More than just an onomotopoeic take on No Nut November, No Fap is a movement where men encourage each other to abstain from porn use and self-pleasure for anywhere from a week to several months.

 There’s a secular organization, NoFap Porn Addiction Recovery, established to help men “overcome porn addiction, porn overuse, and compulsive sexual behavior.”
 And over on subreddit, r/NoFap, around 957,000 members (who call themselves ‘Fapstronauts’) share their struggles, jokes, and memes about purported No Fap benefits, including recovering from porn addiction and compulsive sexual behavior.

 Fapstronaut u/JUMPsuperstar posted that abstaining from masturbation helped him realize the unrealistic beauty standards of women in porn.
 “Before No Fap, regular women no longer turned me on,” he wrote.
 “I felt lifeless and dry.
 During No Fap, just the sound of a woman’s happy voice is enough to send a shiver down my spine.
 It’s magnificent.”